oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/4-loadcloud.md

 ## Introduction

-This lab shows how to connect your Autonomous Database to a cloud storage system so that it can load data from it, and link to data in it.
+This lab shows how to connect your Autonomous Database to a cloud storage system so that it can load data from it, and also how to resolve issues that you may encounter when loading data from files.

-Estimated Time: 20 minutes
+Estimated Time: 25 minutes

 Watch the video below for a quick walk through of the lab.